-The team is often the most important part of the section describing the company because your team is the heart of the project.
+The team is often the most important part of the section describing the company because your app development team is the heart of the project.
 You should specify each person’s name, position, work experience, and responsibilities in the company.
 In addition, you can involve an advisory group that will help you make key decisions.
 Experts on your advisory team should have experience in the industry.

-Information about the state of the market should be the main factor in the realization of your idea.
+Information about the state of the market should be the main factor in the realization of your app idea.
 You should be knowledgeable about the state of the market in your industry, have current information, and make a short-term forecast.
 That is, you should have a marketing plan.
 The market analysis section of your business plan shows the viability of your project.

 In order to be aware of the popularity of mobile applications, you can constantly monitor Apple’s cheat sheet.
 In the App Store you can find top paid, top free, and top grossing apps.

 Forecasting is an integral part of writing your business plan for realization of app development startup.
 Forecasts from reputable research firms such as Nielsen and Forrester are of interest when creating any business plan, for example a business plan for application development or a software startup business plan.
 In addition, you can include data on the growth in number of companies in the mobile application industry and data on the amount of money spent.

 Your goal is to assess whether there’s a real market for your product, whether there are enough customers in the market and, accordingly, whether those customers are willing to pay enough money to solve their problems.
 Try to convince the customer that there’s a need for your unique application.

 One method of strategic planning that allows you to give a structured description of your situation is a SWOT analysis.
 A SWOT analysis can be used to study products, enterprises, regions, or even entire countries.
 SWOT analysis stands for:

 It’s quite normal when a business has weaknesses: the knowledge of potential problems will be a strong motivator for finding solutions and will reduce any risks your company may need to take.